Bio724/Bio724-Lecture-Notes/lecture-awk/pipeline-example-motifs.md

 ---

 **Side note**: Wondering about GFF vs GTF files?
-See [this explanation](http://genome.ucsc.edu/FAQ/FAQformat.html#format4) at the UCSC genome browswer website.
+See [this explanation](http://genome.ucsc.edu/FAQ/FAQformat.html#format4) at the UCSC genome browser website.
 Essentially GTF is an extension of an older "GFF" format called GFF2; our "GFF" files are "GFF3" files which are largely backwards compatible with the older GFF2/GTF format.

 ---